ThiasJ/thiasj-overlay/README.md

 The ebuilds
 -----------------

+* **games-simulation/corsix-th**: Modified the original portage ebuild to match the version 0.30!
+Disable Videos/ffmpeg USE flag.
+Theres an error with ffmpeg/libav
 * **net-misc/roger-router**: Roger Router provides a GUI to enhance the possibilities of your Fritz!Box oder Telekom Speedport.
 * **www-client/opera-developer**: This ebuild is copied from the BGO Overlay.
 All thanks to BGO! ;)